Thomas-Coville/poster-map/README.md

 GET | `http://localhost:8000/jobs/{job-id}` | - | Get the status of the generation for the given ID
 GET | ` http://localhost:8000/jobs/{job-id}/image` | - | downloads the resulting image for the given ID

-# Lesson Learns & Gotchas
-- Doing Python development on Windows is HARD:
-- virtualenv powershell script does not work in my CMDER shell (readonly prompt)
-- Celery 4+ does not support windows officially and probably crashes under the hood.
-I spend one full day figuring out why my tasks were not being sent to the broker.
-I still haven't figured precisely why it doesn't worked but it works fine within a docker container.
-- the Flask integration with Marshmallow 3+ seems flaky, I had to fix it to the latest 2.x.x version
-- kombu 4.6.5+ seems to cause an issue with Flower, stick to the 4.6.3 version

-# Next Steps
-- Unit Tests
-- Error handling
-- Logging
-- Build Script
-- UI to front the API
-- VSCode configuration
-- Customize Map Styling
-- Images and Jobs Eviction
-- Cloud deployment and Terraform
-- Swagger definition

-# Credits
-- the Original algorithm to build high res google maps extract can be found here: https://github.com/kuboris/high-def-gmap-export
-- This example of Flask & Celery https://github.com/zenyui/celery-flask-factory has been extremely useful to identify that the problem was not 'me' but the Windows integration